WTRV

-WTRV (100.5 FM) is a commercial radio station broadcasting an adult contemporary radio format.
+WTRV (100.5 FM) is a commercial radio station broadcasting a classic hits radio format.
 The station is licensed to Walker, Michigan, and serves the Grand Rapids metropolitan area radio market.
 WTRV is a Class A station, so it is limited to 3,000 watts.
 Its signal can be heard as far south as Otsego, far east as Ionia, and as far north as Fremont.

 The studios and offices are on Ottawa Avenue NW in Grand Rapids.
 The transmitter is on Peach Ridge Avenue NW at 3 Mile Road, near Interstate 96.

 History

 WQFN

 On June 15, 1993, the station first signed on as WQFN.
 It was owned by William E. Kuiper, Jr. and had its studios and offices on Fremont Avenue NW.
 Kuiper served as the president and general manager, while his wife Ruth was the sales manager.

 For several years, WQFN was co-owned with Christian radio station WFUR and operated out of the WFUR studios.
 Originally WQFN was a fully automated adult contemporary station.
 After a year, it flipped to Smooth Jazz fed via satellite from Jones Radio Networks.
 The smooth jazz format was a moderate ratings success.